Cold Case (film): Reception

+Critical response

-The Times of India-based critic Anna Mathews gave a rating of 3 out of 5 saying "the film has an innovative story track, with the investigative thriller running on two very different propositions, but in a parallel narrative".
+Anna Mathews of The Times of India gave 3 out of 5 stars writing "the film has an innovative story track, with the investigative thriller running on two very different propositions, but in a parallel narrative".
 Sowmya Rajendran of The News Minute wrote that the screenplay in the first half is "intriguing", but criticised the writing as it had "failed to live up to the ambition of the script" with "the plot becomes less convincing as the film progresses".
-She rated 3 out of 5 in her review.
+She rated 3 out of 5 stars in her review.
 S. R. Praveen of The Hindu called the film as an "underwhelming horror-thriller that squanders the promising premise that it had".
 He further called "The script is rather weak not just in using the thriller elements, but in the dialogue department too.
 Quite a few of the sequences have the characters, especially the police officers, stating the obvious to each other.
 This is compounded by the not so great dubbing for some characters."

 Haricharan Pudipeddi of Hindustan Times called that the film "did take the road less taken with the identity of the murderer", but "the experiment needed a bit more work for the role was poorly written".
 Manoj Kumar R of The Indian Express gave 1-star rating out of 5 and pointed that the film has "a very conventional premise of a dead person seeking justice from beyond the grave or, in this case, out of a rickety fridge".
 Giving 2.5 out of 5 stars, Anna M. M. Vetticad of Firstpost called that the film is "wisely controlled when it dips into paranormal horror clichés such as sudden loud sounds, ominous music and abrupt movement" and called the film as a "reasonably engaging thriller, but it had the potential to be so much more".
 Critic Ramya Palisetty of India Today gave 3 out of 5 saying "the film has the right ingredients to keep you on the edge of the seat, but the lazily-written second half tests your patience".